tejaswi-c/Data-structures/README.md

 Quick Sort: This algorithm selects an element as a pivot, partitions the array around the pivot, and recursively sorts the sub-arrays on either side of the pivot.

-Radix sort is that sorting is performed from the least significant digit to the most significant digit, creating a chain of sorted sublists.
+Radix sort:This algorithm is sorting is performed from the least significant digit to the most significant digit, creating a chain of sorted sublists.
 Each subsequent sorting operation takes into account the ordering established by the previous digits.